jurisv/nodejs.extdirect/README.md

 * Sencha Touch 2.1.x / 2.2
 * ExtJs 4.2.x

-Usage (Sencha Touch):
-*** Create file/folder structure like this ***
+### Server side implementation:

+Step1: Create the folder where your node.js server will reside and then add the following file/folder structure:

 ````
 /app.js
 /config.json
 /package.json
-/public/ -> here you generate ST application using Sencha CMD
+/public -> here you generate Sencha Touch/ ExtJs application using Sencha CMD
-/direct/ -> here you will place all Ext.Direct files
+/direct -> here you will place all Ext.Direct files
-/uploads/ -> file upload folder (must be writable by node.js)
+/uploads -> file upload folder (must be writable by node.js)
 ````

+Step 2: Edit app.js content to match example below:
-### This example is using MySQL database
+Note: This example is using MySQL database
 ### File app.js:

 ````
 var express = require('express'),
     nconf = require('nconf'),